 Will Nunziata is a New York City based director of theatre, film, and television.
 He is the 2019 recipient of BroadwayWorld's Best Director Award.

-2021-2022 upcoming projects include: “Van Gogh: A Theatrical Experience”, an original dance-play about the life and times of Vincent Van Gogh (Co-Conceiver, Co-Writer, Director); “Little Black Book”, an original pop-rock musical with book, music and lyrics by Billy Recce about the life and times of Heidi Fleiss (Co-Conceiver, Director); “A Very Irish Killing”, a dark comedy by Derek Murphy (Director); “The Witches of Broadway”, a situational television comedy written by Billy Recce (Developer, Director); "The Valley: A New Musical" by Eric Fegan and Jamie Maletz (Director); A Theatrical-Concert-Event about the life and times of Gospel Legend Duranice Pace (Co-writer, Conceiver, Director);"Tenderly: The Rosemary Clooney Musical" written by Janet Yates Vogt and Mark Friedman (Director); "Platinum Girls: The Musical" written by Andrew Beall, Russell Moss and Brad Zumwalt (Director); "Hase-Hime: A New Musical" (Co-Conceiver, Director).
+2021-2022 upcoming projects include: “Van Gogh: A New Musical”, an original dance-play about the life and times of Vincent Van Gogh (Co-Conceiver, Co-Writer, Director); “Little Black Book”, an original pop-rock musical with book, music and lyrics by Billy Recce about the life and times of Heidi Fleiss (Co-Conceiver, Director); “A Very Irish Killing”, a dark comedy by Derek Murphy (Director); “The Witches of Broadway”, a situational television comedy written by Billy Recce (Developer, Director); "The Valley: A New Musical" by Eric Fegan and Jamie Maletz (Director); A Theatrical-Concert-Event about the life and times of Gospel Legend Duranice Pace (Co-writer, Conceiver, Director);"Tenderly: The Rosemary Clooney Musical" written by Janet Yates Vogt and Mark Friedman (Director); "Platinum Girls: The Musical" written by Andrew Beall, Russell Moss and Brad Zumwalt (Director); "Hase-Hime: A New Musical" (Co-Conceiver, Director).

 Will began his career in show business at 10 years old singing jingle commercials with his twin brother, Anthony (an acclaimed singer-songwriter).
 He went on to perform for 25 years after that with Anthony across the country and around the world with dozens of symphony orchestras eventually headlining Carnegie Hall with the New York Pops.